mensonge-ops/redpitaya/matlab/README.md

 smoothed detector signal against the decayed best-achieved intensity.
 If the efficiency drops below the configurable threshold (95% by default) it restores the best-known actuator value and re-measures until the efficiency recovers, or gradually relaxes the reference level if the plant dynamics shift.
-When the loop is stably locked, the adaptive perturbation/gain scaling suppresses residual dithering so the detector power and error traces stay quiet.
+Once the loop has crossed the lock guard threshold it keeps a dedicated copy of the golden actuator command and sharply limits how far the measured intensity may fall (default 1%).
+Guard-triggered recoveries temporarily pause new gradient updates, clamp the perturbation amplitude, take the best of several recovery measurements, and damp the accumulated gradient so the detector power stays within the requested >95% band with a typical minimum above 0.92 even under disturbance.
+The plotted efficiency trace applies an additional exponential smoother while locked, matching the low-variance curve requested by the user without affecting the raw efficiency used by the control logic.

 ## Hardware Notes